 Slip Strike Indicators

 – Use one!
 There are two reasons.
 The first is that it is easier to set the depth of your flies than with other indicators.
-The second reason is simple; it makes landing a fish on a 15 foot leader possible
+The second reason is simple; it makes landing a fish on a 15-foot leader possible

 because the bobber slides to your top fly when you set the hook.
 This makes landing and a fighting fish better for the fish and angler, particularly if you are fishing from a pontoon or float tube.

-– Dark red or dark orange are what I suggest.
+– Dark red or dark orange is what I suggest.
 You can lose light or fluorescent hues in the glare on the water from the sun.
 I also like to color the bottom of my bobbers black.
 This may or may not help keep from spooking skittish fish but I still do it.

 – I have seen trout swim up to a chironomid fly and stare at it for 15 seconds and then swim away.
 This is not moving water, fish don’t have a millisecond to decide if they are going to eat your fly, they have literally all day.
-I never go heavier than 4x fluro but usually use 5 and 6x leader and tippet material.
+I never go heavier than 4x fluoro but usually use 5 and 6x leader and tippet material.
 In my opinion, this is one of the most important things for success.

 Know Your Depth